gevvard/ta-academy_3/integration/homework_7/homework_7.md

-- Update your local branch 'main';
+cd- Update your local branch 'main';
 - Create new branch (e.g., homework-7);
 - Go to directory 'integration' and run the command 'yarn';
 - Go to directory 'integration/__specs__' and run the command 'yarn';